The Return of Godzilla: Filming and special effects

-Taking inspiration from the publicity surrounding the 40-foot tall King Kong model from Dino De Laurentiis's 1976 film of the same name, Toho spent a reported ¥52,146 (approximately $475.00) on a 16-foot high robotic Godzilla (dubbed "Cybot") for use in close-up shots of the creature's head.
+Taking inspiration from the publicity surrounding the 40-foot tall King Kong model from Dino De Laurentiis's 1976 film of the same name, Toho spent a reported $420,000-475,000 on a 16-foot high robotic Godzilla (dubbed "Cybot") for use in close-up shots of the creature's head.
 The Cybot consisted of a hydraulically powered mechanical endoskeleton covered in urethane skin containing 3,000 computer operated parts which permitted it to tilt its head, and move its lips and arms.
 Unlike previous Godzilla suits, whose lower jaws consisted of wire-operated flaps, the Cybot's jaws were hinged like those of an actual animal, and slid back as they opened.
 A life-size, crane operated foot was also built for close-up shots of city destruction scenes.
 Part of the film was shot on location on Izu Ōshima, where the climax of the story takes place.

+The film is also notable as the second Japanese film ever to use computer-generated imagery (CGI) for visual effects, the first being director Hashimoto's own debut Bye-Bye Jupiter (1984).
+These were created by Japan's first commercial CG studio, Japan Computer Graphics Lab (JCGL), with supervision by Yu Tsuchiya.